-- Formulating credit policies in consultation with business units covering collateral requirements, credit assessment, risk grading and - Establishing the authorisation structure for the approval and renewal of credit facilities. - - -Limiting concentration of exposures to counterparties. - Reviewing compliance through regular audits by internal audit.
+- Formulating credit policies in consultation with business units covering collateral requirements, credit assessment, risk grading and reporting, documentary and legal procedures and compliance with regulatory and statutory requirements. - Establishing the authorisation structure for the approval and renewal of credit facilities. - Limiting concentration of exposures to counterparties. - Reviewing compliance through regular audits by internal audit.